Intel BCD opcodes

-The Intel BCD opcodes are a set of six x86 instructions that operate with binary-coded decimal numbers.
-The radix used for the representation of numbers in the x86 processors is 2.
-This is called a binary numeral system.
-However, the x86 processors do have limited support for the decimal numeral system.
+The Intel BCD opcodes are a set of six x86 instructions that operate with binary-coded decimal numbers: AAA, DAA, AAS, DAS, AAM, and AAD.
+Most arithmetic operations on x86 processors use a binary numeral system, but these instructions allow basic arithmetic using a decimal numeral system.

 In addition, the x87 part supports a unique 18-digit (ten-byte) BCD format that can be loaded into and stored from the floating point registers, from where ordinary FP computations can be performed.

 The integer BCD instructions are no longer supported in long mode.

 Usage

 Number representation

 BCD numbers can be represented in two ways in integer registers: packed decimal and unpacked decimal.
 Packed BCD numbers are generally stored in AL; operations on unpacked BCD numbers expect the least significant digit in AL, and the most significant digit, if present, in AH.